IRTSA-SoftwareProject/IRTSA-Server/readme.md

 - python read_ris.py filename

-## Running the websocket
+# Running the server without a Raspberry PI

 The mobile app connects to the server using a websocket.
 If you don't have access to a RaspberryPi, you can run the code on a regular computer and get the mobile app to connect to that instead.

+## Creating a virtual environment

-Start your virtual environment.
-This is optional but makes it easier to use different python versions in different projects.
-This command requires python3.7 to be installed on your system.
+This is entirely optional but makes it easier to use different python versions in different projects.
+If you don't want to use a virtual environment, skip to "Installing packages".

+You'll need to make sure you have virtualenv installed (`pip install virtualenv`).
+Then run:

-    virtualenv -p  $(which python3) server
+    virtualenv -p  $(which python3) venv

-Install the required packages
+Then activate the virtualenv by running

+    ./venv/bin/activate

+There are variations of the `activate` script if you use `csh` or `fish` instead of `bash`.

+## Installing packages

     pip install -r requirements.txt

+This will install all of the pip packages that you need.

-Start the server.
+## Start the server

 The server requires python3.7, if you created a virtual environment and it is active, the python version would have been configured for you automatically.
-If not, you'll have to make sure `python --version` says 3.7 or try using `python3` in the command below.
+If not, you'll have to make sure `python3 --version` says 3.7.
+Then run this:

     python -m server

 This should print out a message indicating that the server is running and the address to connect to from the client.